mathuchoco/VR-for-panic-disorder/README.md

 # VR-for-panic-disorder

-Here is a walk-through of the scenarios this initial study was tested with: https://youtu.be/PgP1srRJxiE
+Here is a walk-through of the scenarios this initial study was experimented with:

+https://youtu.be/PgP1srRJxiE